MrUSBEN/SimpleFileExtractor/README.md

 # Simple File Extractor
-### Copies and collects any files of specified extension from a directory/folder tree to a single folder as specified by user.
+### Copies and collects any files of specified extension from a directory/folder tree to a single folder.

 ### Instructions
 - Use folders only , single files not supported